jovialis/vanderbilt-yes-api/README.md

 ## Thanks

-Special thanks to the VUIT for necessitating this package's existence.
-Super special thanks to VUIT, which has so far not filed a cease and desist.
+Special thanks to VUIT for necessitating this package's existence.
+Super special thanks to the Vanderbilt Administration, which has so far not filed a cease and desist.